Capgemini/dcx-react-library/README.md

 To see the full list of components built in dcx-react-library, and how to use it, have a look on our [storybook-showcase](https://www.chromatic.com/library?appId=6069a6f47f4b9f002171f8e1) (Click on View Storybook to see the list of components)
 Each component, described in storybook, will provide you 3 main sections:

-- documentation: it will describe the list of properties available, optional and mandatory;
+- **documentation**: it will describe the list of properties available, optional and mandatory;
-- live: you can play directly with all the properties and see how the component will behave;
+- **live**: you can play directly with all the properties and see how the component will behave;
-- unstyled: the bare component without any style available;
+- **unstyled**: the bare component without any style available;
-- styled: an example (mainly based on GDS) of how to style the component and the final result.
+- **styled**: an example (mainly based on GDS) of how to style the component and the final result.

 ![Image of dcx-react-library showcase](https://github.com/Capgemini/dcx-react-library/blob/main/stories/img/storybook-doc.png)